MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

     b=<signed field>;
 ```

 In this example, the host name and domain contain the values to which the CNAME would point if DKIM-signing for fabrikam.com had been enabled by the domain administrator.
-Eventually, every single message sent from Office 365 will be DKIM-signed.
-If you enable DKIM yourself, the domain will be the same as the domain in the From: address, in this case fabrikam.com.
+Schließlich wird jede einzelne Nachricht, die von Microsoft 365 gesendet wird, mit DKIM signiert.
+Wenn Sie DKIM selbst aktivieren, ist die Domäne identisch mit der Domäne in der „From:“-Adresse, in diesem Fall „fabrikam.com“.
 If you don't, it will not align and instead will use your organization's initial domain.
-For information about determining your initial domain, see [Domains FAQ](https://docs.microsoft.com/office365/admin/setup/domains-faq#why-do-i-have-an-onmicrosoftcom-domain).
+Informationen zum Ermitteln Ihrer ersten Domäne finden Sie unter [Häufig gestellte Fragen zu Domänen](https://docs.microsoft.com/office365/admin/setup/domains-faq#why-do-i-have-an-onmicrosoftcom-domain).

 ## <a name="set-up-dkim-so-that-a-third-party-service-can-send-or-spoof-email-on-behalf-of-your-custom-domain"></a>Einrichten von DKIM, damit ein Drittanbieterdienst E-Mails im Auftrag Ihrer benutzerdefinierten Domäne senden oder fälschen kann
 <a name="SetUp3rdPartyspoof"> </a>